2025 FIBA Asia Cup qualification: Pre-qualifiers

+Participating teams

 First round

-Teams played a round-robin tournament to determine the three best ranked teams that will advance to the second round.
+Teams played a round-robin tournament to determine the three best ranked teams that advanced to the second round.

 Teams from the WABA, GBA, CABA, and SABA sub-zones played in Group A and B, forming the West region.
 While teams from Oceania and the SEABA and EABA sub-zones played in Groups C and D, forming the East region.
 The groups were played at a single venue.

+The teams were organized in four groups, according to the serpentine system (for each Region), according to the FIBA World Ranking (December 2021) as follows:

 Group A

 The tournament was held in Qatar.

 Group B

 The tournament was held in Palestine.

 Group C

 A four-team tournament was scheduled to be held in Guam.
 After Hong Kong and Cambodia withdrew before the start of the competition, only one game was planned to be played with both teams advancing to the second round.
 In October 2022, Hong Kong re-entered the tournament, which was played in India in November 2022.

 Group D

 The tournament was held in Mongolia.